Physiology of Vernalization

-Various experiments are the past have revealed that during cold treatment, the meristematic cells found either in stem apex or leaves are stimulated to produce some substance.
+Various experiments in the past have revealed that during cold treatment, the meristematic cells found either in stem apex or leaves are stimulated to produce some substance.
 The presence of such substance has been demonstrated by grafting a vernalized plant to another non vernalized plant at normal temperatures.
-The plant that receives the graft, after sometime, starts producing flowers, which suggests some substance found in the vernalized plants is transplanted to non vernalized plant and that is responsible for the induction of flowering in the latter plant.
-In some cases, if the cut shoot tip of the vernalized plant is placed above the decapitated stem of the non vernalized plant, flowering is induced in the receiver plant The above experiments clearly demonstrate that some substance is synthesized and such substance is now called ‘Vernalin” and it is capable of diffusion.
+The plant that receives the graft, after sometime, starts producing flowers, which suggests some substance found in the vernalized plants is transported to non-vernalized plant and that is responsible for the induction of flowering in the latter plant.
+In some cases, if the cut shoot tip of the vernalized plant is placed above the decapitated stem of the non vernalized plant, flowering is induced in the receiver plant The above experiments clearly demonstrate that some substance (X) is synthesized in vernalized plants now called ‘Vernalin” and it is capable of diffusion and induce flowering.
 Attempts to isolate and identify the components of vernalin have failed.
 Whether the vernalin is the same as florigin or a precursor of florigin is not known.

-If vernalized seedlings or seeds are subjected to higher temperature like 35-40 0C the plants that develop from such treatment fail to flowers.
+If vernalized seedlings or seeds are subjected to higher temperature like 35-40 0C the plants that develop from such treatment fail to flower.
 Such a nullifying effect by higher temperatures is called Devernalization.
-Nevertheless, if the vernalized plants are maintained at sufficiently low temperatures for a long period of time, which has to be determined for every species, devernalization is not possible.
-This may be due to the putative vernalin have already acted upon the genetic material and committed it is flower formation.
+Nevertheless, if the vernalized plants are maintained at sufficiently low temperatures for a little long period of time, which has to be determined for every species, devernalization is not possible.
+This may be due to the putative vernalin might have already moved and acted upon the genetic material and committed it in flower formation.
 However, devernalized plants can be revernalized by subjecting the same seedling or seed again for another period of cold treatment by repetition of vernalization and devernalization cycles.
-Prolonged vernalization the effect decreases and seedlings loose their viability and potentiality to produce flowers.
+When vernalization is prolonged the seedlings loose the effect of vernalization and lose their viability and potentiality to flower.